rust-lang/book/nostarch/chapter05.md

 have a parameter named `self` of type `Self` for their first parameter, so Rust lets you abbreviate this with only the name `self` in the first parameter spot.
-Note that we still need to use the `&` in front of the `self` shorthand to indicate this method borrows the `Self` instance, just as we did in `rectangle:
-&Rectangle`.
-Methods can take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just as they can any other parameter.
+Note that we still need to use the `&` in front of the `self` shorthand to indicate that this method borrows the `Self` instance, just as we did in `rectangle: &Rectangle`.
+Methods can take ownership of `self`, borrow `self` immutably, as we’ve done here, or borrow `self` mutably, just as they can any other parameter.

 We chose `&self` here for the same reason we used `&Rectangle` in the function
 version: we don’t want to take ownership, and we just want to read the data in